nickrspence/Maven-Ecommerce-Analyses/README.md

 <H3> Brief </H3>

-Maven Analytics created a fictitious eCommerce retail company named Maven Factory with a database storing 3 years of business data.
-I will pretend to be a data analyst to investigate their performance and offer some recommendations based on my findings.
+Maven Analytics educational company created a fictitious eCommerce retail store named Maven Factory with a database storing 3 years of business data.
+I will act as a data analyst to investigate their performance and offer some recommendations based on my findings.